Once you decide to discard these products, or no longer have a use for them, they become Hazardous Household Waste (HHW).

 Many household wastes contain substances that have the potential to harm life in our rivers and lakes, and contaminate our drinking water and the food chain.
 It is important that HHW are disposed of appropriately.

-If you live in Perth’s Eastern Region, the contents of your green-top rubbish bin (wheelie bin) are collected and taken to the Red Hill Waste Management Facility.
-The contents of your yellow-topped wheelie bin are taken to a Materials Recovery Facility (MRF).
-Here material is recovered for recycling into new, useful products such as bottles and cans, or processed into high quality compost for use in local agriculture.
+If you live in Perth’s Eastern Region, the contents of your yellow-topped wheelie bin are taken to a Materials Recovery Facility (MRF).
+Here material is recovered for recycling into new, useful products such as bottles and cans.
+If you have a green waste collection container, the products are processed into high quality compost for use in local agriculture.

 Besides ensuring that you don't dispose of your HHW down drains, on the ground or in your bin, there are a number of other simple things you can do to avoid the hazard.
 Here are five simple steps to help you prevent the danger to your family and the environment!